 100 Years Ago at Fawcett

-Fawcett Publications was founded in 1919 by Wilford H. “Captain Billy” Fawcett (1883-1940) whose first notable publishing success was a popular series of ribald jokes and stories called Captain Billy’s Whiz Bang.
+Fawcett Publications was founded in 1919 by Wilford H. “Captain Billy” Fawcett (1883-1940).
+Its first notable publishing success was a popular series of ribald jokes and stories called Captain Billy’s Whiz Bang.

-However, its relationship with those companies prevented it from entering the paperback market for reprints of previously published works.
+However, Fawcett’s relationship with those companies prevented it from entering the paperback market for reprints of previously published works.
+The paperback revolution was in full swing, and Fawcett wanted to be part of it.

-So instead, Fawcett chose the innovative strategy of creating paperback originals to publish books that had not been previously issued in a hardcover format.
+So Fawcett chose the innovative strategy of creating original stories to publish as paperbacks.
+This was unheard of at the time.
+These were books that had never been previously issued in hardcover format.

 In 1952 Ralph Daigh, the Fawcett editor-in-chief, was called before the U.S. Select Committee on Current Pornographic Materials to answer charges that the publishing industry was corrupting America’s youth.